CiscoDevNet/terraform-provider-intersight/website/docs/r/hyperflex_ucsm_config_policy.html.markdown

   + `end_addr`:(string) The end IPv4 address of the range.
   + `gateway`:(string) The default gateway for the start and end IPv4 addresses.
   + `netmask`:(string) The netmask specified in dot decimal notation.The start address, end address, and gateway must all be within the network specified by this netmask.
-  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
+  + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `start_addr`:(string) The start IPv4 address of the range.
 * `mac_prefix_range`:(Array with Maximum of one item) - The MAC address prefix range for configuring vNICs.Configures the service profiles to use MAC address prefixes within this range for setting the MAC address of server vNICs.
 This complex property has following sub-properties: